Home

 Ephraim Younkin (1818-1889) was born in 1818 in Turkeyfoot Township, Somerset County, PA, the son of "Yankee John" and Nancy (Hartzell) Younkin

-Their three children were Alexander Clay Younkin (born in Illinois in 1847), Ellen Will and Catherine Younkin.
+Their trio of children were Alexander Clay Younkin, Ellen Will and Catherine "Kate" Younkin.

-When the federal census enumeration again was made in 1880, the family was in Somerset, Jackson County.
+When the federal census enumeration again was made in 1880, the family was in Somerset Township, Jackson County.
 At that time, 16-year-old "hand" Sarah Shepherd and 11-year-old Frank Koontz lived in the household.
+Their homeplace was considered part of Township 8, Range 1 West.

-Ephraim died on Aug.
-18, 1889 at the age of 71, and is buried in the Zion Lutheran (Kimmel) Church Cemetery in Somerset Township, Jackson County.
-[Find-A-Grave photo courtesy of Kim R.]
+Ephraim was stricken with a stroke of paralysis and was admitted to St. John's Hospital in St. Louis.
+There, he died on Aug.
+18, 1889 at the age of 72.
+Burial was in the Zion Lutheran (Kimmel) Church Cemetery in Somerset Township, Jackson County.
+A notice of his burial permit issuance was published in the St. Louis Post-Dispatch.

-Malinda is said to have passed on Feb.
-10, 1897, with interment beside her husband.
+Malinda outlived her husband by seven-and-a-half years.
+She is said to have passed on Feb.
+10, 1897, with interment beside her husband at Zion.

 ~ Son Alexander Clay Younkin ~

-Unmarried at the age of 33, he lived at home with his parents and labored as a farmer.
+He spent virtually his entire life in the county of his birth.
+A bachelor at the age of 33, in 1880, he lived at home with his parents and labored as a farmer.

-After the deaths of his parents, he dwelled in 1900 in Murphysboro, Jackson County, and earned a living as a bartender.
-His residence that year was on South 10th Street, and he told the census-taker haat he was widowed.
+Alexander dwelled by himself in 1900 on South 10th Street in Murphysboro and earned a living as a bartender.
+His residence that year was on South 10th Street, and he told the census-taker that he was widowed.
+He also continued to farm until retirement in about 1905.
+He was a member of the First Lutheran Church.

 By 1910, with no occupation, he had moved in as a boarder with the family of James and Alice Reeder in Murphysboro.
 The census-taker recorded his marital status as "divorced."